-Noam Chomsky: The US Health System Is An "International

-Scandal" ~ And ACA Repeal Will Make It Worse
+Noam Chomsky: The US Health System Is An "International Scandal" ~ And ACA Repeal Will Make It Worse with what?

 Changes are coming to America's health care system.
 Not long from now, the Affordable Care Act could be history.
 President-elect Donald Trump wants to repeal so-called Obamacare, although he is now urging Republicans to repeal and replace it at the same time.
-But replace it with what?

-The political culture of the most powerful nation in the world is such that it vehemently defends the right of people to buy guns but opposes the right to free and decent health care for all its citizens.
+But replace it and decent health care for all its citizens.
 In all likelihood, the Trump health care plan will be one based on "free market principles."
 Under such a plan, as Noam Chomsky notes in the interview for Truthout that follows, poor people are likely to suffer most.
 In other words, the scandalous nature of the US health care system is bound to become even more scandalous in the Trump era.
 Welcome back to the future.